AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/set-up-adobe-io-and-postman.md

 # Set up Adobe IO and Postman

-In this lesson, we will guide you through the basic project setup in the Adobe IO console and provide you with a Postman Collection to make the necessary API calls.
+In this lesson, we will guide you through the basic project setup in the Adobe IO console and provide you with Postman Collections to make the necessary API calls.

 Platform is built API-first.
-While interface methods exist for all major Platform tasks and will be used in the majority of the lessons, it is important that you are familiar with how to use the Platform API.
-For example, you may wish to use new features before we've built them into the UI.
+While interface options also exist for all major tasks and will be used primarily in this tutorial, it is important that you are familiar with the Platform API.
+For example, you may wish to use new features before we've built them into the UI or automate routine tasks.

 First, watch these three short videos to learn more about getting set up with Adobe IO and Postman:
 >[!VIDEO](https://video.tv.adobe.com/v/28832/?quality=12&learn=on)